-If you find that so many temples and incredible UNESCO World Heritage sites is overwhelming, then why not take part in an organised tour?
+If you find that so many temples and incredible UNESCO World Heritage sites is overwhelming, then why not take part in an organized tour?
 You’ll see the most important temples and be regaled with knowledge by an informative guide.
 If you’re on a private tour there’s one you particularly want to see, you’ll be able to request visiting that one too!

-Conquer Japan’s tallest mountain, Mount Fuji
+3. Conquer Japan’s tallest mountain, Mount Fuji

 The snow-capped peak of Mount Fuji seemingly rising out of nothingness is a breath-taking sight.
 The mountain isn’t the most difficult climb, and it means that even novice and beginner hikers can say that they’ve reached the highest point in Japan – at 3,776m!
 However, the climb is about more than just fitness and challenging yourself.

 Mount Fuji is an important cultural and historical artefact in Japan, and is a prominent figure in Japanese art.
 It was the training center for ascetic Buddhism as far back as the 12th century, while important shrines and Oshi lodging houses dot the base of the mountain – meaning that it’s far more than just any old climb!